ontop/ontop-examples/ekaw-tutorial-2016/session1/university-1.md

 ### Inference

-Ontop embeds some inference capabilities and is thus capable of answering a query as follows:
+Ontop embeds some inference capabilities and is thus capable of answering a query like the following:

 ```sparql
 PREFIX : <http://example.org/voc#>